IQSS/dataverse/doc/Sphinx/source/User/dataset-management.rst

 Publish Dataset
 ====================

-When you publish a Dataset, you make it available to the public.
-Users can browse it or search for it.
-Once your Dataset is ready to go public, go to your Dataset page, click on the "Unpublished" button on the right hand side of the page which should indicate:
+When you publish a Dataset, you make it available to the public so that other users can browse or search for it.
+Once your Dataset is ready to go public, go to your Dataset page and click on the "Publish" button on the right hand side of the page.
+A pop-up will appear to confirm that you are ready to actually Publish since once a Dataset is made public it can no longer be unpublished.
-"This Dataset is unpublished.
-To publish it click 'Publish Dataset' link."

-Important Note: Once a Dataset is published it **cannot be unpublished**; it can be archived instead.
+Note: Prior to publishing your Dataset the Data Citation will indicate that this is a draft but the "DRAFT VERSION" text will be removed as soon as you Publish.

 .. |image1| image:: ./img/DatasetDiagram.png